Assorted Farther-Away Hikes

-Because this state forest is a little further away than most of our other hike locations it’s a fairly new addition to our trail repertoire.
+Because this state forest is a little farther away than most of our other hike locations, it’s a fairly new addition to our trail repertoire.

-We still haven’t hiked much of the multi-use trail system here on our group hikes, having concentrated on starting from the Allison Hill Road parking lot in the past.
+We still haven’t hiked much of the multi-use trail system here, having concentrated on starting from the Allison Hill Road parking lot in the past.
 Those hikes have included some well-maintained trails with moderate elevation changes.
 The trails pass through some of the usual remnants of past occupancy that we see in many state forests we’ve hiked in, including old stone walls and building foundations.

 There are some nice views across the valley from the more westerly trails where they run along open fields near the state forest boundaries.

-After the handful of times we’ve visited this forest, some hikers have commented that they’ve enjoyed the drive TO this hike location as much as they’ve enjoyed the actual hike itself.
+After the handful of times we’ve visited this forest, some hikers have commented that they’ve enjoyed the drive to this hike location as much as they’ve enjoyed the hike itself.

 Meet-up: parking lot for Candor Junior/Senior High School